ZeddYu/CSS-Injection/README.md

 # Recursive
 ## Overview
-An example of CSS Injection using Recursive Import
+An example of CSS Injection using Recursive Import technique.

 ## Usage
 1. Run `attacker/server.py` and `user/server.py`.